ychi0518/ychi0518_CreativeCodingMajorProject/README.md

     }
 ```

+I quickly found I could use the different frequenccy fo find the bass, treble and mid using the p5.js documentation

 <https://p5js.org/reference/#/p5.FFT>

-I quickly found I could use the different frequenccy fo find the bass, treble and mid.
+and implemented the following code:

 ``` js
     let spectrum = fft.analyze();